sonambh/Sonambhutia/README.md

 ---

 ##  Portfolio Projects

+In this section I will list the analytics projects briefly describing the goal and analysis.
-### 1️⃣ **E, Analysis of mployment Trends in Canada **
+### 1️⃣ ** Analysis of mployment Trends in Canada **
-*Exploratory Data Analysis & Predictive Modeling*
+This project explores a Canadian Employment dataset by combining visualization and statistical methods with the aim of uncovering patterns and trends and provide recommendations to forecast future changes.
-- Analyzed employment trends across industries in Canada using **Python (Pandas, Seaborn, Scikit-Learn)**.
+- Analyzed employment trends across industries using **Python (Pandas, Seaborn, Scikit-Learn)**.
 - Applied **dimensionality reduction** and **outlier detection** to clean and preprocess data.
 - Built a **predictive model** to forecast employment changes and recommended workforce optimization strategies.

+- Skills - Data Cleaning, Data Analysis, Data Visualization, Predictive Modelling.
 🔗 [View Project](https://github.com/sonambh/Sonambhutia/blob/main/Analyzing%20Employment%20Trends%20in%20Canada.ipynb)

 ### 2️⃣ **Northwind Database Analysis**